 - EMAIL SUBJECT: “Promote from Content Manager to Manager on Google Shared Drive”

 - The statement “I need access to these Shared Drive(s) as part of my job responsibilities as a UW employee.”

-Files deleted from a Shared Drive are stored in the Shared Drive trash for 30 days, then they are deleted forever.
+Files deleted from a Shared Drive are stored in the Shared Drive trash for 30 days, then they permanently deleted with no recovery available.
 To access the Shared Drive’s trash, click the Shared Drive then click Trash.

 You can find and open your files from a Shared Drive on your computer with Google Drive for desktop.
 You can: